 Despite the well-established standard for proving ineffective assistance of counsel, in actual practice, courts rarely find that the two-pronged standard has been satisfied in a particular case.
 In Fields v.
 Gibson, 277 F.3d 1203 (10th Cir.
 2002) for example, the trial judge expressed to the defendant’s counsel that if the facts were as that attorney represented, the judge would “very, very, very seriously consider” sentencing the defendant to life, either with or without parole, rather than death.
 Based on this ex parte conversation with the judge, the attorney encouraged, and ultimately persuaded, the defendant to accept a “blind” guilty plea, meaning that no particular sentence was promised.
 However, after the defendant accepted the plea, and the judge sentenced him to death anyway.
 On appeal, the Tenth Circuit Court of Appeals declined to overturn the sentence on the basis of ineffective assistance of counsel because the attorney did not specifically tell her client that she had been assured that he would not receive the death penalty if he accepted the plea offer and therefore the defendant was not coerced into accepting the plea.

 If you believe that your plea bargain was wrongfully entered due to ineffective assistance of counsel, you should seek legal advice as soon as possible.
-The attorneys at the Oberheiden Law Group, PLLC can assist you in analyzing whether you have a right to appeal.
+The attorneys at Oberheiden, P.C. can assist you in analyzing whether you have a right to appeal.

 Criminal Defense – Healthcare Law – Litigation